Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Application: International Law and Audience Costs

-The second research goal was to identify and better understand the contours of public opinion that determine the extent to which legalization does (or does not) amplify audience costs.
-In addition to measuring Disapproval and Punishment, other attitudes were also measured.
-The primary attitude of interest, under investigation as a mediator, was the respondents' perception of the (im)morality of the decision to use chemical incapacitants.
-Perceptions of immorality represent a key theoretical reason, long noted by scholars, that voters would more strongly disapprove of violations of legalized foreign policy commitments than similar non-legalized commitments \citep[e.g.][pp. 428-429]{abbottsnidal2000}.
-Hence, a binary mediator variable measured whether or not each respondent believed the policy decision to be immoral, which will be called Perceived Immorality.
+To test the morality mechanism, a mediator variable was constructed by asking respondents about the degree to which they believed the policy decision to use chemical incapacitants was morally right or wrong.
+Similar to the dependent variables, this mediator was measured on a five-point scale, and it is dichotomized to facilitate interpretation in the analysis.
+The binary version of the mediator captures whether or not each respondent believed the policy decision to be immoral, which will be called Perceived Immorality.
 This enables estimation of the portion of each treatment effect, $ATE_1$ (informal) and $ATE_2$ (legal), that is transmitted via Perceived Immorality---that is, estimation of $ACME_1$ and $ACME_2$.

-As described above, the problem with traditional mediation analysis is that, even with pre-treatment covariates included as controls, those mediated effects are likely to be biased and inconsistent.
+As described above, the problem with traditional causal mediation analysis is that, even with pre-treatment covariates included as controls, those mediated effects are likely to be biased and inconsistent.
 However, under the assumptions stated earlier, the CCM estimands can be estimated consistently (or conservatively).
 The first estimand $\frac{ACME_2}{ACME_1}$ measures the extent to which the morality mediator transmits a stronger effect for the legal treatment than for the informal treatment.
 The second estimand $(\frac{ACME_2}{ATE_2})/(\frac{ACME_1}{ATE_1})$ measures the extent to which the morality mediator comprises a larger proportion of the total effect of (i.e. is more important for) the legal treatment, compared to the informal treatment.